Natural Gas & Electric Aggregation Programs

 The "opt-out" provision of the program required that residents were automatically included in the program unless they took action to be excluded.
 Eligible customers are automatically enrolled.
 Those who don't want to participate must "opt out".

 Residents may opt out of either the natural gas or electric aggregation program at any time without penalty by calling the respective telephone numbers offered below.

 West Chester first offered eligible residents and businesses a natural gas aggregation program in 2006.
 An electric aggregation program was added in 2010.
-The Township partners with Independent Energy Consultants, a certified broker of natural gas and electricity.
-Independent Energy Consultants recommends natural gas and electric suppliers independently through a competitive bid process and a final selection is made by the West Chester Township Board of Trustees.
+The Township partners with Energy Alliances, Inc., a natural gas aggregation agent and electric aggregation broker, to select suppliers of electric and natural gas.

 Are new residents automatically enrolled in the aggregation program?